-My grandson Nolan is 3 1/2 years old.
+My grandson Nolan is 4 1/2 years old.
 He has stolen my heart.
 He knows how to call me for a FaceTime chat.
 We sing, talk about his new Percy train engine, and play goofy games, teasing each other about silly things to eat (dog food and train engines are most definitely no, chicken fingers and french fries are a resounding yes).
 And right now he is fascinated by learning about places - specifically, cities and states - and who in his large family lives where.
-Last week, when his dad traveled to Reno for business, Nolan made up "The Nevada Song" and located Nevada on this big map of the US.
+Once, when his dad traveled to Reno for business, Nolan made up "The Nevada Song" and located Nevada on this big map of the US.

 Places.
 Each of us has roots somewhere, a place, natural or built, to which we feel attached.
 Place attachment happens for lots of reasons - because of important relationships that were part of the place, because of events or celebrations, or because we grew in some way or learned something new there.
 Our bond with our place, or our home, defines us to some degree.
 It says something about who we are.